 The war against myostatin is sponsored by supplement and pharmaceutical giants.
 Can you imagine how rich a company would become if it invents a substance that can safely inhibit myostatin?
 Damn.
 If whey protein and creatine have earned trillions, this one will make even the Illuminati jealous.
 Oh, wait!
 We are talking about the same people.

 Different supplements claiming to inhibit myostatin efficiently have appeared in the past.
-Some had believable and professional looking websites while others were no names and the products were sold in weird bottles on eBay.
+Some had believable and professional looking websites while others were no names selling weird bottles on eBay.
 The marketing was done by underpaid spammers on forums.
 Neither looked legit and convincing to people with a measurable IQ.